joseph-flinn/site/frontend/posts/gen-ai-development-2.md

 Throughout the development process I ran into two instances of risk that showed the current state of (im)maturity of the technology.

-When I first started the project, I built out the CLUADE.md and CLAUDE_LOG.md files in the project directory.
-However, when asked to create the new SvelteKit site, the SvelteKit CLI couldn't scaffold the site because the directory was not empty.
-Claude created a `./backup` directory with the two files in it to try to resolve this.
-Since this was still in the same directory, the SvelteKit CLI still failed.
-To resolve this failure, Claude deleted the `./backup` directory, successfully created the site scaffold and then tried to restore the files from the now deleted `./backup` directory.
+When I first started the project, I built out the CLUADE.md and CLAUDE_LOG.md files in the empty project directory.
+When I aasked Claude to create the new SvelteKit site, the SvelteKit CLI couldn't scaffold the site because the directory was not empty.
+To attempt to solve this problem, Claude created a `./backup` directory with the two files in it to try to resolve this.
+Since this was in the same directory, the SvelteKit CLI still failed.
+To resolve this failure, Claude deleted the `./backup` directory, successfully creating the site scaffold.
+However, when it then tried to restore the files from the `./backup` directory, it found that it had been deleted..
 This is reminiscent of the recent deletion of a production database by an AI agent [[1](https://x.com/jasonlk/status/1946069562723897802)].

-I was directly observing the agent and saw where it was going and was able to save myself a few minutes of rework by quickly making a copy of the `./backup` directory outside of the project directory.
-While this might all be scary because the "backup" nature of it, in general this highlights another gap in file system state management in the agent's working memory.
+While this was happening, I was directly observing the agent and saw where it was going and was able to save the few minutes of rework by quickly making a copy of the `./backup` directory outside of the scope of the project directory.
+While this experience might be scary because the "backup" nature of it, in general this highlights another gap in file system state management capabilities of an agent's working memory.

 The other unexpected behavior was from the collaborative nature between human and LLM.
 Claude had made some changes to a handful of files while working on a feature.
 Afterward, I decided that I wanted to remove a specific section on each page and update the background colors of the divs that were surrounding it.
-While working on the next part of the task, Claude saw the changes, decided that they somehow changed when they shouldn't have, and added them back in.
+This was easy enough to do and was faster if I did it manually.
+However, While working on the next part of the task, Claude saw the changes, decided that they somehow changed when they shouldn't have, and added the changes back in.

-This behavior may have been avoided with an updated development workflow.
-Maybe this wouldn't have happened if I would have either committed those changes right after making them or alert Claude that I made some manual changes.
+Maybe this wouldn't have happened if I would have either committed those changes right after making them or if I had explicitly alerted Claude that I made some manual changes.
 Either way, I think this points to another gap in the file system state management process of coding agents.
+How do we effectivley manage the state of the file system and determine if changes to it should be accepted or should be fixed?

-If the state isn't what it was expecting, we may want the agent to ask the human if this was an expected change instead of assuming that it wasn't.
-I have not found a smooth way of utilizing git inside of the agentic coding workflow that follows the good engineering practice of committing small pieces of work.
+In the meantime, I have yet to find a smooth way of utilizing git inside of the agentic coding workflow that follows the good engineering practice of committing small pieces of work as we go.
 The agent seems to want to make code changes in large sweeps.
 Further experimentation is needed on refining the human + agent workflow in this regard.

 ## Outcomes